irJERAD/hugoXYZ/content/post/managing-content.md

 image = ""
 image_preview = ""
 math = false
-publication = "The publishing part of the citation goes here.
-You may use *Markdown* for italics etc." title = "A publication title, such as title of a paper" url_code = "" url_dataset = "" url_pdf = "pdf/my-paper-name.pdf"
+idea = "The publishing part of the citation goes here.
+You may use *Markdown* for italics etc." title = "A idea title, such as title of a paper" url_code = "" url_dataset = "" url_pdf = "pdf/my-paper-name.pdf"